victagne/R6-Siege-Computing-System/README.md

 ├── utils.py
 ```

-## Usage
+## 6. Usage

 ### Run application in test mode

 ```bash
 make test-all
 ```

-  The above make command will
+The above make command will perform the following steps.
+See more details in Makefile.

 - generate test log files in `input` folder
 - merge all logs into `merged_matches.log` in the root folder of the project
-- compute the top 100 average number of kills by operator on the last 7 days and write results into `output/operator_top100_YYYYMMDD.txt`.
+- compute the top 100 average number of kills by operator on the last n(default to 7)days and write results into `output/operator_top100_YYYYMMDD.txt`.
   Each row has the following format:
   `operator_id|match_id1:avg_kills1,match_id2:avg_kills2,...,match_id100:avg_kills100`
-- compute the top 10 matches in terms of number of kills by player on the last 7 days and write results into `output/player_top10_YYYYMMDD.txt`.
+- compute the top 10 matches in terms of number of kills by player on the last n(default to 7) days and write results into `output/player_top10_YYYYMMDD.txt`.
   Each row has the following format:
   `player_id|match_id1:nb_kills1,match_id2:nb_kills2,...,match_id10:nb_kills10`

-### Run application with a cron job (ready to use in the product :D)
+### Run application with a cron job (ready to use for PROD env :D)

 ```bash
 make schedule
 ```

-  The cron job will daily compute operator and player statistical results from `input` folder and persist results into `output` as the previous test mode.
+The cron job will daily compute operator and player statistical results from `input` folder and persist results into `output` folder as the previous test mode.

-## Contact
+## 7. Author

 - Lifeng Wan
 - lifeng.wan.mtl@gmail.com